Kirlac/dbfh-game-studio/README.md

 The only links to third party services are the clearly labelled links in the Contact section of the Information Centre.
 They exist solely to give users a convenient way back to this repository (for filing issues and suggestions) and to my (mostly unused) mastodon account on [kind.social](https://kind.social) if they wish to contact me directly.
 Additionally, two links are provided to [desertbus.org](https://desertbus.org/) and the [@desertbus@kind.social](https://kind.social/@desertbus) mastodon account to credit the organizers for the event, as without them this project would not exist.

+The published version of this app is being hosted on [Vercel](https://vercel.com/) using a free Hobby tier account.

 ## License

 This project is currently unlicensed, meaning it is NOT open source.
 This is merely a temporary situation during the initial development phase, as the main focus is currently on getting a functional system up an running.